Guildford resident parking

 Change of details of a current resident parking permit

-To change your existing resident parking permit, contact the parking office or download the PDF file in the downloads section of this page and fill in the replacement form.
+To change your existing resident parking permit, contact our customer services team at Millmead Council Offices (see Contact us for details) or download the PDF file in the downloads section of this page and fill in the replacement form.
 Return the form to the parking office with your current permit, together with the new vehicle registration document (V5C) stating your name and address.

 Please be aware that when changing your permit there may be a refund or extra charge if the size of the engine or type of fuel used changes.
 If a resident's parking permit is lost and a duplicate required, there is a replacement charge of £15.

 - On-street parking

 - Disabled parking

 - Requesting changes to parking controls